Presentation Tips

 What does your audience need to understand or believe to accept your core message?

-If you have more than five main points, you either have two presentations hiding in one, or some of your "main" points are actually supporting details.
+More than five main points signals a problem.
+You either have two presentations hiding in one, or some "main" points are really supporting details.

 Step 3: Add Evidence and Examples

-Under each main point, list the evidence, examples, data, or stories that support it.
+Under each main point, list the evidence and examples that support it.

-Not "sales increased."
-But "Northeast region sales increased 23% after implementing the new training program, compared to 8% in regions without it."
+"Sales increased" says little.
+"Northeast region sales rose 23% after the new training program, compared to 8% in regions without it" proves the point.

 Step 4: Arrange Things in Logical Order